mikemckiernan/GenerativeAIExamples/docs/rag/configuration.md

 The Query service is the core component responsible for interacting with the llm inference server and the Milvus server to obtain responses.
 The environment variables utilized by this container are described as follows:

     APP_MILVUS_URL: Specifies the URL where the Milvus server is hosted.
-    APP_TRITON_SERVERURL: Specifies the URL where the Triton server is hosted.
+    APP_LLM_SERVERURL: Specifies the URL where the Triton server is hosted.
-    APP_TRITON_MODELNAME: The model name used by the Triton server.
+    APP_LLM_MODELNAME: The model name used by the Triton server.
+    APP_LLM_MODELENGINE: An enum specifying the backend name hosting the model.
+Options currently supported are:
+    1. `triton-trt-llm` if you are using locally deployed LLM models.
+    2. `ai-playground` if you are using NV AI Playground based models.
     APP_CONFIG_FILE: Provides the path to the configuration file used by the Chain Server or this container.
 Defaults to /dev/null

 #### Frontend